-We have audited the accompanying consolidated balance sheets of Charter Communications Operating, LLC and subsidiaries as of December 31, 2010 and 2009 (Successor) (collectively, the Company) and the related consolidated statements of operations, changes in member's equity, and cash flows for the year ended December 31, 2010 (Successor), the one month ended December 31, 2009 (Successor), the eleven months ended November 30, 2009 (Predecessor), and for the year ended December 31, 2008 (Predecessor).
+We have audited the accompanying consolidated balance sheets of Charter Communications Operating, LLC and subsidiaries as of December 31, 2011 and 2010 (Successor) (collectively, the Company) and the related consolidated statements of operations, changes in member's equity, and cash flows for the years ended December 31, 2011 and 2010 (Successor), the one month ended December 31, 2009 (Successor), and the eleven months ended November 30, 2009 (Predecessor).
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.